Philemon04/simple_shell/README.md

 Hello

-This is a simple unix command line interface that is built using C and compiled with GCC.
+The follwing is a project wriiten in C and it involves a simple unix command line interface.

 It utilizes various functions to handle the various necesseties of a command line.
 A later update to thsi file will list what each function does.